davidgf/design-patterns-in-ruby/README.md

 * [Singleton](singleton.md): have a single instance of certain class across the application
 * [Strategy](strategy.md): varies part of an algorithm at runtime
 * [Template Method](template_method.md): redefines certain steps of an algorithm without changing the algorithm's structure

+### Non-GoF Patterns: Patterns For Ruby

+* [Convention Over Configuration](convention_over_configuration.md): build an extensible system and not carrying the configuration burden.
+* [Domain-Specific Language](dsl.md): build a convenient syntax for solving problems of a specific domain.
+* [Meta-Programming](meta_programming.md): gain more flexibility when defining new classes and create custom tailored objects on the fly.

 ## Contributing